 (mainly skins), and in one seizure record for a carcass in Kyrgyzstan.
 This species is not currently listed on CITES and was assessed as Least Concern in 2016 on the IUCN Red List, although the assessment listed trapping for pelts as a threat to the species (Cassola, 2016).
-The species is native to Canada and the USA but has been introduced in several countries, although not in any of the four countries included in this analysis.
-Commodities from Uzbekistan were identified as destined for both

-Kazakhstan by road, and Russian Federation by air, but no destination was recorded for the carcass seized in Kyrgyzstan.
+The species is native to Canada and the USA but has been introduced in several countries including Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan.
+Commodities from Uzbekistan were identified as destined for both Kazakhstan by road, and the Russian Federation by air, but no destination was recorded for the carcass seized in Kyrgyzstan.